Bus Festival

 Bus #9098 (1958)

-Bus 9098 is a General Motors TDH-5106.
-This bus was the first model to sport a two-tone green exterior with a contrasting stripe and was also the first type of bus in New York City equipped with sliding windows, fiberglass seats, and rear door safety exits.
-This innovative system substituted two panel doors for the accordion-type rear doors and interfaced with the bus braking system.
+Bus 9098 is a General Motors TDH-5106 and was the first model to feature a two-tone green exterior with a contrasting stripe.
+It also introduced several design innovations to New York City transit, including sliding windows, fiberglass seats, and rear door safety exits.

 Bus #100 crossing a bridge